-- 6.1.
-Does company policy permit, prohibit or otherwise address employee use of computers not owned or controlled by the company to create, receive, store or send work-related documents or communications? - 6.1.1.
+- Ones firm policy permit, prohibit, or otherwise address employee use of computers not owned or controlled by the company to create, receive, store, or send work-related documents or communications? - 6.1.1.
 If so, what is that policy? - 6.2.
-Is there any technical impediment to employees using computers not owned or controlled by the company to create, receive, store or send work-related documents or communications?
+Is there any technical impediment to employees using computers not owned or controlled by the firm to create, receive, store, or send work-related documents or communications?